PowerDNS/pdns/pdns/dnsdistdist/docs/reference/kvs.rst

   :param int v4mask: Mask applied to IPv4 addresses.
 Default is 32 (the whole address)
   :param int v6mask: Mask applied to IPv6 addresses.
 Default is 128 (the whole address)
   :param int includePort: Whether to append the port (in network byte-order) after the address.
-Default is false
+Default is false.
+Note that this option is NOT compatible with MMDB databases.

 .. function:: KeyValueLookupKeySuffix([minLabels [, wireFormat]]) -> KeyValueLookupKey